 Pacific Union College is committed to maintaining a respectful learning, living, and working environment that is free of discrimination based on sex and sexual harassment and upholding the College's responsibilities under Title IX.
-Acts of sex-based discrimination and sexual harassment, including sexual assault, dating violence, domestic violence, and stalking, are inconsistent with this commitment, strictly prohibited, and intolerable.
-A full and complete record of the College's policy prohibiting sexual discrimination and harassment and grievance procedures are available at www.puc.edu/titleix.
+Acts of sexbased discrimination and sexual harassment, including sexual assault, dating violence, domestic violence, and stalking, are inconsistent with this commitment. strictly prohibited, and intolerable.
+A full and complete record of the College's policy prohibiting sexual discrimination and harassment and grievance procedures are available at www.puc. edu/titleix.
 Printed copies are also available upon request to the Title IX Office.
 Nothing in the policy is intended or should be construed to waive or relinquish any constitutional or statutory rights PUC possesses as a nonprofit religious institution.
 Neither should the policy be construed to be a replacement or alternative for the criminal or civil justice systems.

-All members of the College, including college students, faculty, staff, and administration, share in the responsibility to uphold the College's policy prohibiting Acts of sex-based discrimination and sexual harassment, including sexuNo person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.
+No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.